albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

     -   **Description:** Refactored all Flask routes in `AdelaideAlbertCortex.py` to use the `@system.route` decorator instead of `@app.route` for better organization and consistency.

 -   **ID:** `CORE-REFACTOR-005`
-    -   **Title:** Update dependencies and refactor imports for langchain compatibility.
+    -   **Title:** Update dependencies and refactor imports for text processing library compatibility.
     -   **Status:** `Resolved`
-    -   **Description:** Updated project dependencies and code to align with recent changes in the langchain library.
-This includes adding `langchain-experimental` to `requirements.txt`, changing the import for `RecursiveCharacterTextSplitter` from `langchain.text_splitter` to `langchain_text_splitters` across multiple files, and updating the `aria2` conda package source in `launcher.py`.
+    -   **Description:** Updated project dependencies and code to align with recent changes in the text processing library.
+This includes adding `experimental-text-processing` to `requirements.txt`, changing the import for `RecursiveCharacterTextSplitter` from `text_splitter` to `text_splitters` across multiple files, and updating the `aria2` conda package source in `launcher.py`.

 -   **ID:** `CORE-REFACTOR-008`
     -   **Title:** Overhaul background processing, DB migrations, and branch prediction.
     -   **Status:** `In-Progress`
     -   **Description:** This commit introduces a major architectural overhaul of the core engine.
 Key changes include:
         - Refactoring the `background_generate` task in `AdelaideAlbertCortex.py` with improved error handling, more robust logging, and a clearer separation of concerns.
-        - Introducing a new "Tree of Thoughts" (ToT) background task for deeper analysis.
+        - Introducing a new "Hierarchical Thought Processing" background task for deeper analysis.
         - Adding a mechanism to generate "StellaIcarus hooks" for creating automations based on interactions.
         - Overhauling the database health check (`_run_background_db_health_check`) in `database.py` to use a robust "Stamp and Upgrade" Alembic migration strategy, resolving issues with existing databases.
-        - Refactoring the QRNN implementation in `VectorCompute_Provider.py` and the prediction logic in `dctd_branchpredictor.py` to use a trajectory-based approach.
+        - Refactoring the optimized recurrent processing in `VectorCompute_Provider.py` and the prediction logic in `dctd_branchpredictor.py` to use a trajectory-based approach.
-        - Adding support for AVIF/HEIC image formats to the file indexer's OCR capabilities.
+        - Adding support for AVIF/HEIC image formats to the file indexer's optical character recognition capabilities.

 -   **ID:** `CORE-REFACTOR-009`
     -   **Title:** Integrate Ada branch predictor code into main engine.